xKranze/logos-Loading/README.md

 Once these steps are completed run the index.js file to generate your logo!

 ## Usage
+-Access application in terminal.

+-type "node index.js" to start.

 Please view the video demo link below to see how to use the application: